bresilla/robond_project_4/write-up.md

 Another would be, using different regularisation techniques, momentum, L2 regularisaition (weight decay) and/or even drop out - inverted dropout to prevent overfiting

-We can certainly go deeper with layers, but we will face vanishing weights problem.
+We can certainly go deeper with layers, but we will face vanishing weights problem at some point.

 Another improvement could be, using differnt hero model, so the model is not bound to just a specific person.
 This might be tricky, as the drone has to follow just a specific person, and when the distractor spawn interfere, the model might get confused.
 But with enough data, and a model that checks not just a specific picture but considers previous frames (in a continious manner), would certainly make this possible.

+More epochs prpbpbly would have been better, as it looks from the graph of last epoch, the model was still to stabilise.

 ## Future work